HumbleDeer/vzbot3d-docs/docs/vz235_mellow/electronics/Firmware.md

 First we're gonna be updating the Pi with some commands.
 You'll be asked to enter your password sometimes and that's the same as we used to login so: raspberry.

-Enter these 2 commands in the order shown bellow and wait for everything to finish.
+Enter these 2 commands in the order shown below and wait for everything to finish.

 ```bash
 sudo apt-get update